 Top Performer on Key Quality Measures®

-In 2013, we were one of 1,224 hospitals in the U.S. earning the distinction of Top Performer on Key Quality Measures for attaining and sustaining excellence in accountability measure performance and were recognized for our achievement on the following measure sets: Heart Attack, Heart Failure, Pneumonia and Surgical Care.
-The ratings are based on an aggregation of accountability measure data reported to The Joint Commission during the 2013 calendar year.
+In 2014, we were one of 1,043 hospitals in the U.S. earning the distinction of Top Performer on Key Quality Measures for attaining and sustaining excellence in accountability measure performance and were recognized for our achievement on the following measure sets: Heart Attack, Heart Failure, Perinatal Care, Pneumonia and Surgical Care.
+The ratings are based on an aggregation of accountability measure data reported to The Joint Commission during the 2014 calendar year.

 Each of the hospitals that were named as a Top Performer on Key Quality Measures must:

 Each accountability measure represents an evidence-based practice – examples include giving aspirin at arrival for heart attack patients, giving antibiotics one hour before surgery, or providing a home management plan of care for children with asthma.

 An independent, not-for-profit organization, The Joint Commission evaluates and accredits more than 15,000 health care organizations and programs in the United States.
 Since 1951, The Joint Commission has maintained standards that focus on improving the quality and safety of care provided by health care organizations, and Joint Commission accreditation is recognized nationwide as a symbol of quality that reflects a healthcare organization's commitment to meeting those standards.

 Compliance and Privacy Policies for Vendors and Patients